Erotemic/shitspotter/README.rst

 Honey - (~2013 - ) - Adopted in June 2015, Honey is often called out for her
 resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
-DNA analysis indicates that she is part Boxer, Beagle, German Shepard, and Golden Retriever.
+DNA analysis indicates that she is part Boxer, Beagle, German Shepherd, and Golden Retriever.
 Honey's likes include: breakfast, sniffing stinky things, digging holes, sleeping on soft things, viciously shaking small furry objects, and whining for absolutely no reason.
 Honey's dislikes include: baths, loud noises, phone calls, and arguments.
 Honey came